jmmcd/ML-snippets/README.md

   the final variable is just a train/test selector.
 Richard Forsyth and I wrote an article discussing the issue.
 This (very simple) code is part of that.

+* Uniform In Hypersphere: generate vectors uniformly distributed in a hypersphere of given dimension.
+Two methods are supplied, which are similar but not identical.
+One, from Tax and Duin 2001, corrects what I think is an error in the original.